MCP Tools

 explain_why | Retrieve the reasoning behind a previous decision |

-Docs Tab
+Reference Tab

-The Docs tab explains:
+The Reference tab explains:

 - how the wrapper layer maps onto the canonical tool layer